italiangrid/storm/documentation/sysadmin-guide/1.11.2/index.md

 ### GridHTTPs plugin information: storm.gridhttps.plugin.properties <a name="ghttpplug_advconf">&nbsp;</a>

-StoRM GridHTTPs Plugin is shipped with StoRM BackEnd metapackage and it is installed on BackEnd host.
+StoRM GridHTTPs Plugin is shipped with StoRM Backend metapackage and it is installed on Backend host.
 Its configuration information are stored in:

 	/etc/storm/gridhttps-plugin/storm.gridhttps.plugin.properties